monsieurbadia/w2gl.js/README.md

 ## Problem❓

-*to create a scene a director cut need 3 things : a scene, a camera and a monitor. it's the same in the shader universe. but using the **WebGL API** natively is not easy to use or to maintain a clean code.
-Some libraries already resolve this issue.
-Thank God !
-Even if now it's more simple to create a shaders in **WebGL.** We still have to create declare several instructions manually before playing with shaders. it can be annoying when like me you like to play with the **WebGL** technology.*
+*to create a scene a director cut need 3 things : a scene, a camera and a monitor. it's the same in the shader universe. but using the **webgl api** natively is not easy to use or to maintain a clean code.
+Some libraries already resolve this issue. thank god ! even if now it's more simple to create a shaders in **WebGL.** we still have to create declare several instructions manually before playing with shaders. it can be annoying when like me you like to play with the **webgl** technology.*

 ### three.js